GENE 411 is designed for students undertaking postgraduate research, incorporating

 - Paper Structure

-GENE411 comprises four modules, addressing diverse genetics topics such as:
+GENE411 comprises three modules, addressing diverse genetics topics.
+Topics change each year.

 - Cancer Genetics

 - Microbiome in Human Health